calum-hughes/calum-hughes.github.io/_pages/gallery.md

 redirect_from:
   - /gallery.html
 ---

+Here is a bunch of photos from conferences and talks.
+If you like, you can play "Where's Wally" with me in the group photos.
 ![CT 2025](/images/CT2025.jpg)
 *Internal categories, algebraic model structures and type theory*, International category theory conference, Masaryk University, Bno, Czechia.
 July 18 2025.